Many-worlds interpretation

 The many-worlds interpretation (MWI) is an interpretation of quantum mechanics that asserts that the universal wavefunction is objectively real, and that there is no wave function collapse.
-This implies that all possible outcomes of quantum measurements are physically realized in some "world" or universe.
-In contrast to some other interpretations, such as the Copenhagen interpretation, the evolution of reality as a whole in MWI is rigidly deterministic and local.
+This implies that all possible outcomes of quantum measurements are physically realized in different "worlds".
+The evolution of reality as a whole in MWI is rigidly deterministic and local.
 Many-worlds is also called the relative state formulation or the Everett interpretation, after physicist Hugh Everett, who first proposed it in 1957.
 Bryce DeWitt popularized the formulation and named it many-worlds in the 1970s.

-In many-worlds, the subjective appearance of wavefunction collapse is explained by the mechanism of quantum decoherence.
-Decoherence approaches to interpreting quantum theory have been widely explored and developed since the 1970s, and have become quite popular.
-MWI is now considered a mainstream interpretation along with the other decoherence interpretations, collapse theories (including the Copenhagen interpretation), and hidden variable theories such as Bohmian mechanics.
+In modern versions of many-worlds, the subjective appearance of wave function collapse is explained by the mechanism of quantum decoherence.
+Decoherence approaches to interpreting quantum theory have been widely explored and developed since the 1970s.
+MWI is considered a mainstream interpretation of quantum mechanics, along with the other decoherence interpretations, the Copenhagen interpretation, and hidden variable theories such as Bohmian mechanics.

-The many-worlds interpretation implies that there are most likely an uncountably infinite number of universes.
+The many-worlds interpretation implies that there are many parallel, non-interacting worlds.
 It is one of a number of multiverse hypotheses in physics and philosophy.
-MWI views time as a many-branched tree, wherein every possible quantum outcome is realised.
-This is intended to resolve the measurement problem and thus some paradoxes of quantum theory, such as the EPR paradox and Schrödinger's cat, since every possible outcome of a quantum event exists in its own universe.
+MWI views time as a many-branched tree, wherein every possible quantum outcome is realized.
+This is intended to resolve the measurement problem and thus some paradoxes of quantum theory, such as Wigner's friend, the EPR paradox and Schrödinger's cat, since every possible outcome of a quantum event exists in its own world.